SomeBotMeOn/SomeBotMeOn/README.md

 ## Hi there 👋

 🌱 I'm currently learning machine learning and artificial intelligence!

+Thanks for stopping by here!🙂

 Good luck! 😄